Posted by Cheri O'Neil on Monday, March 13, 2017 - 07:30

-From startup ventures to nonprofits to multinational corporations, organizations depend on the skills of people in CPA jobs.
-As the business environment grows in complexity, so does the demand for these trusted advisers.
+From startup ventures to nonprofits to multinational corporations, organizations depend on the skills of people who undergo strict licensing and educational requirements to earn their CPAs.
+As the business environment grows in complexity, so does the demand for these trusted advisers and their trusted credentials.

-With their strict licensing and educational requirements, CPAs are key players in strategic business decisions, and they have more career options than ever before.
+Today's CPAs make strategic business decisions and and have more career options than ever before.

-In this post, we describe the steps to becoming a CPA, all the way to choosing a specialty, with links to articles about the CPA that appear on this blog.
-Consider this your definitive guide to discover everything you need to know about the CPA — CPA jobs, CPA salary, CPA everything.
+In this post, we describe the steps to becoming a CPA, from taking the tests to choosing a specialty to moving into management, with links to articles about the CPA that appear on this blog.
+Consider this your definitive guide to discover everything you need to know about CPA jobs, and as time goes on, we'll keep adding to it.

 First steps to becoming a CPA

-Most accountants earn a college degree, but for those who plan to pursue CPA jobs, at least a bachelor’s degree in accounting or business is required.
+Most accountants earn a college degree, but for those who plan to pursue CPA jobs, at least a bachelor’s degree is required, typically in accounting, finance or business.
 But it doesn’t have to stop there.
 Many CPAs earn a master’s in business administration or pursue an accelerated five-year accounting program.

 Every state is different, but most require 150 semester hours of instruction, which is 30 hours beyond a typical four-year bachelor’s degree.
 Some states also stipulate advanced coursework in subjects such as financial reporting, taxes, auditing and other non-accounting business areas.
 Regulations vary by state, so be sure to check the requirements for your jurisdiction.